Probate (Jersey)

 (1) Subject to paragraph (2),

-if any person, other than a person acting in accordance with Article 19(3)
+if any person, other than a person acting in accordance with any of Articles

-or any other enactment, takes possession of or in any way administers any part
+19A to 19E or any other enactment, takes possession of or in any way

 (2) No person shall be

-in any manner authorized by law or custom or from placing in safe custody or
+authorized by law or custom or from placing in safe custody or otherwise

 24 Duty of executor or